Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Energy Mover's Distance as a Tool for Event Classification at Colliders

-The number of clusters per sample is optimized using the Silhouette technique implemented in {\texttt{pyclustering}} ~\cite{pyclustering}.
-Two clusters were found to be optimal. \cref{fig:medoids} shows the distribution of the event distances for a sample of simulated $t\bar{t}Z$ events for all pairwise combination of events in the sample, for pairwise combination of events belonging to the cluster, and between the cluster events and its medoid.
-The distributions follow a Landau curve, typical of many observables in collider experiments.
+\cref{fig:medoids} shows the distribution of the event distances for a sample of simulated $t\bar{t}Z$ events for all pairwise combination of events in the sample, for the pairwise combination of events belonging to the cluster, and between the cluster events and its medoid.
 Events within the first cluster are closer to each other as indicates the lower average and standard deviation.
-The second cluster is composed of events more far apart than in the first cluster but less scattered with respect to the original distribution, as seen from the lower standard deviation.
+The second cluster is composed of events farther apart than in the first cluster but less scattered with respect to the original distribution, as seen from the lower standard deviation.
 The distances between the events and the cluster's medoids are even shorter as expected from the k-Medoids clustering.
+To understand how dependent these distributions and the subsequent results are on the initial 3k sample choice, we tested the use of statistically independent samples, also with 3k events, for all processes.
+These tests revealed no difference in the cluster distributions of $t\bar{t}Z$, showing that 3k events constitute a suitable statistical description of the process for the purpose of our study.
+Moreover, further results presented throughout the paper show no dependence on the initial sample.